smwasya/smwasya/README.md

  To develop and understand biological models and bring plans to the environment.
  ***

- Currently I am undertaking Bioinformatics intership at International Center for Insect Physiology and Ecology *(Icipe)*
+ After undertaking Bioinformatics intership at International Center for Insect Physiology and Ecology *(Icipe)* I rejoined icipe I am actively working on ongoing projects.
+Most of my Projects has private repo until they are published.